-First mover advantage and new market development - Often companies are willing to enter and develop new markets before their competitors to get a competitive first mover advantage.
+First mover advantage and new market development - Often Undergraduate Diploma in companies are willing to enter and develop new markets before their Business Administration competitors to get a competitive first mover advantage.

 Attractive export promotion schemes - Governments have created Special Economic Zones (SEZ) like Jebel Ali in Dubai and SEEPZ in India for companies manufacturing only for export.